 What's the Easiest Way to Find My Competitors Facebook Ads?By using the “Info and Ads” tool on Facebook, you’ll be able to easily see your competitors ads through their business pages.
 Liking pages, joining mailing lists and visiting their websites are also some other ways to see your competitor’s ads in your Newsfeed.

 Ready to find your Competitors Facebook Ads?
 Let's get started!

-When it comes to crafting an industry leading Facebook ads strategy, it’s important to take stock of how your competitors are using the platform
+This Facebook ads course is not just about finding your competitors Facebook ads, but also about crafting an industry leading Facebook ads strategy.
+And that's why you need to know that it's important to take stock of how your competitors are using the platform

 Understanding your competitor's strategies might sound time-consuming… and I hear you, “research” might not be one of the most fun tasks on your to-do list, but it’s an essential part of any great strategy.

 Understanding how your competitors are using Facebook ads can help you:

 - Save thousands of dollars by not making the same mistakes as them